-The Tennessee Titans play their second game of the 2013 preseason tonight in Cincinnati against the Bengals.
-The game kicks off shortly after 6 PM CT and will be on the air wherever the Titans and Bengals have local preseason affiliates.
-Non-local fans like yours truly will have to wait for NFL Network's re-air on Sunday night/Monday morning or subscribe to the NFL's Preseason Live service (or find some other way of watching).
+The Tennessee Titans play their second preseason game of 2012 tonight in Tampa against the Buccaneers.
+The game kicks off at 6:30 PM CT and will air on the Titans and Bucs local preseason affiliates.

-Here are the things I'll be focusing my attention on as I watch tonight's game.
+Here are the things I’ll be focusing my attention on this game: